jonathanolson/slither/notes/patterns.md

   - Show embeddings, so we can do rule stuff?
   -
   - Database of rules:
+    - IMPORTANT!!!!!!!!!!!!
+Things that are "just based on the patternboard" not sufficient, since different "previous" rules affect future rules
+      - SO DO NOT MIX "only" and general-square, etc.
     - (pattern board)-(vertex-restriction?)-(edge/sector/face)-(highlander?)
     - NAME the ruleset BY ITS PATTERN BOARD NAME?
       - (do basic boards have good names? we need that)